THE DANGER OF WRONG ALLIANCE

 15 And what accord has Christ with Belial?
 Or what part has a believer with an unbeliever?

-Beloved, you will save yourself from unnecessary stress, battle, suffering, pain, or loss in life by heeding God’s admonition or warning to avoid any alliance with the unbelievers.
+Beloved, you will save yourself from unnecessary stress, battle, suffering, pain, or loss in life by heeding God’s caution or warning to avoid any alliance with the unbelievers.

 Although King Solomon deeply loved God and had a wise and understanding heart, yet his heart was turned away from God when he allied himself by marriage with ungodly women.